vihaank1/Weather-EventWidget/meta/DEADLINE.md

 1. **OpenWeatherMap API**: Provides real-time weather data and geographic coordinates
 2. **Ticketmaster Discovery API**: Finds events near the coordinates from the weather data

-Here’s How It Works:
+**Here’s How It Works:**
 1. Enter a City
 - For international cities: `London,GB' (`City, Country Code`).
 - For US cities: `Atlanta,GA,US` (`City, State Code, US`).

 2. Get Instant Weather
 - See the current temperature (°F), city name, and the weather is up-to-date.

-3- Discover TicketMaster Events
+3. Discover TicketMaster Events
-Browse family-friendly, music, or sports events—all within a 15-mile radius of the search location.
+- Browse family-friendly, music, or sports events—all within a 15-mile radius of the search location.
-Events are sorted by date (soonest first).
+- Events are sorted by date (soonest first).

 GitHub Repository: